 Trade show marketing is one of the essential parts of your event, so don’t forget to start early!
 But, before you get carried away with these pre-trade show marketing strategies, start with your marketing plan, and if you need help in coping with the world of social media and pre-show marketing, we can help.
 Click here to get in touch with us.

 Social Media Marketing

 Social media marketing gives you unlimited possibilities on how to attract visitors to your booth or event.
-Create a Facebook event and indicate the exhibition name and your booth opening times, so they know when they can find you.
+Create a Facebook or Linkedin event and indicate the exhibition name and your booth opening times, so they know when they can find you.
 You can create a contest or social media giveaway with a unique hashtag for them to enter.
 The winner will be selected at the booth.
 Connect with your fellow peers on social media.
-On LinkedIn, you can find industry experts and leaders you would want to connect with in your niche.
-Any social media marketer will know how to use Facebook, Instagram or the newly popular TikTok to engage with people from your niche.
-Don’t worry if you don’t, because we have that covered for you.
+On LinkedIn, you can find industry experts and leaders, plus new distribution partners you would want to connect with in your niche.
+You can work with a social media marketer who will understand how to use LinkedIn, Facebook, Instagram or the newly popular TikTok to engage with people from your niche.
+Don’t worry if you don’t have the in-house expertise, because we have that covered for you.

 Use social media to attract leads, and to start conversations with them.
 Talk to industry professionals and people attending the event and arrange a time for them to visit your booth.
 Make the most of this opportunity and get meetings, lunches and evening socials arranged before you get at the show.

 Update your website

 Your website is like a PR of your company, and you want to create a positive image of your brand.
 That is the reason to have an updated website with a clear message about your brand, and before the trade show, you should include easy-to-follow directions to your booth for the show.
 Why not include a form on your website that lets your customers make an appointment to meet you at the show?
 That will give a clear call to action to your website visitors and those who will attend the trade show.